Sarah Sutton, Houseparent

-Sarah is married to Craig, Housemaster of Bruce, and they have two children, Emily and Ben.
-Emily and Ben are flourishing at Beachborough School and also enjoy many sporting activities including playing hockey for Buckingham Hockey Club, where Sarah is a coach, and rugby at Towcestrians Rugby Club.
+Sarah is married to Craig, Stowe Director of Sport, and they have two children, Emily and Ben.
+Emily is flourishing at Stowe and Ben is thriving at Beachborough School along with enjoying many other sporting activities including playing hockey for Buckingham Hockey Club and rugby at Towcestrians Rugby Club.
 Sarah and Craig enjoy family time in Cornwall and camping in France whilst keeping active, both represented Great Britain for their age group in the World Triathlon Championships in 2016 in Cozumel, Mexico.

 Sarah is excited about taking up her new role in Cheshire House where she will do the very best for the girls, offering pastoral support both academically and socially, to ensure they receive individual care and encouragement to become an integral part of our busy community, thriving in all aspects of Stowe School life.